Qsort: Extensions

 Since the comparison function of the original qsort only accepts two pointers, passing in additional parameters (e.g. producing a comparison function that compares by the two value's difference with another value) must be done using global variables.
-The issue was solved by the BSD and GNU Unix-like systems by a introducing qsort_r function, which allows for an additional parameter to be passed to the comparison function.
+The issue was solved by the BSD and GNU Unix-like systems by introducing a qsort_r function, which allows for an additional parameter to be passed to the comparison function.
 The two versions of qsort_r have different argument orders.
 C11 Annex K defines a qsort_s essentially identical to GNU's qsort_r.
 The macOS and FreeBSD libcs also contain qsort_b, a variant that uses blocks, an analogue to closures, as an alternate solution to the same problem.

+In C++, it is faster to use std::sort (or std::ranges::sort from C++20 and onwards).
+Compared to ::qsort, the templated std::sort is more type-safe since it does not require access to data items through unsafe void pointers, as ::qsort does.
+Also, ::qsort accesses the comparison function using a function pointer, necessitating large numbers of repeated function calls, whereas in std::sort, comparison functions may be inlined into the custom object code generated for a template instantiation.
+In practice, C++ code using std::sort is often considerably faster at sorting simple data like integers than equivalent C code using ::qsort.